skibrianski/abstraction/README.md

 ## caveats

-- the parent class gives java no indication that these child classes have the methods specified. this means the common practice of storing variables to an abstract type will cause problems - in the above example, you would not be able to call sum() without interrogating the type and casting it. generally, the best practice here is to store generated types with the most concrete type possible to avoid this issue. often, this is not ideal.
+- the parent class gives java no indication that these child classes have the methods specified. this means the common practice of storing variables to an abstract type will cause problems (eg List<String> l = new ArrayList<>();) in the above example, you would not be able to call sum() without interrogating the type and casting it. generally, the best practice here is to store generated types with the most concrete type possible to avoid this issue. often, this is not ideal.
 - refactoring cannot be done automatically in an IDE
 - if classes are not found, use full class paths to load. there are limitations to what short class names can be loaded automatically.